-Brexit: Where Can I Get an EORI Number?
-An Overview of all EU Customs Authorities
+Brexit: How to get an EORI Number?
+Overview of EU Customs Authorities

 As I explained in my earlier post on this subject: Brexit Preparations: Get an EORI Number